 Géric - Owner - G-IV

 📍 "Reservations came in straight away… The wine bar is practically at the same level of output as before lockdown"

 📍 "We had immediate reservations and teams across each location were extremely enthusiastic to come back"

-The commonality we heard from all of the operators was the unexpected show of support from locals within the neighbourhood - people which have never stepped foot inside the establishment were coming in to A. Ask how they were doing and B. Consume!
+The commonality we heard from all of the operators was the unexpected show of support from locals within the neighbourhood - people which have never stepped foot inside the establishment were coming in to ask how they were doing and, importantly, spend!

 Taking recurring comments from the four business owners, we’ve compiled the key insights they’ve learnt.

 ✅ No big Friday & Saturday nights but even attendance throughout the week

 ✅ Clientele: Your regulars will come back.
 On top of that, you’ll see new faces from your neighbourhood - local people showing support for local businesses